 Subproperty of: E7 Activity.
-P14 carried out by (performed): E39 Actor of an E8 Acquisition.
+P14 carried out by (performed): E39 Actor

-Scope note: This property identifies the E39 Actor that acquires the legal ownership of an object as a result acquisition of the Amoudrouz collection by the Geneva Ethnography Museum (E8) transferred title to Geneva Ethnography Museum (E74)
+Scope note: This property identifies the E39 Actor that acquires the legal ownership of an object as a result of an E8 through legal fieldwork such as hunting, shooting or fishing.